acpepper/mcp-server-mssql/Node/README.md

 - **CONNECTION_TIMEOUT**: (Optional) Connection timeout in seconds.
 Defaults to `30` if not set.
 - **TRUST_SERVER_CERTIFICATE**: (Optional) Set to `"true"` to trust self-signed server certificates (useful for development or when connecting to servers with self-signed certs).
 Defaults to `"false"`.
 - **TOOL_PREFIX**: (Optional) Add a prefix to all tool names.
 For example, setting `TOOL_PREFIX=mssql` will rename tools from `read_data` to `mssql_read_data`.
 Useful when running multiple MCP servers to avoid naming conflicts.
+- **NOLOCK Optimization**: When `READONLY=true`, all SELECT queries automatically include `WITH (NOLOCK)` hints to improve performance by avoiding shared locks.
+This is safe for read-only operations and can significantly improve query performance in busy databases.

 ## Sample Configurations